iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 Cons:
 - It is not effective to manage the lifecycle of many pinpoint DNS zones, their VNet links, and private endpoint resources at scale, from management, automation, and [limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-dns-limits) perspective
+- Could be challenging to implement in conjunction with global, multi-regional forwarding of privatelink namespaces from on-premises DNS servers to Azure (approach 2.2)

 #### 3.3.3 Policy-based DNS name resolution